 The Society also holds a number of social activities throughout the season and during the summer recess; photowalks, summer barbecue, Christmas social, and so on.

 See the Membership section for more detailed information about the benefits of membership of the Society

 If you’re thinking about becoming a member, why not

 - Come along to a Tuesday evening meeting as a visitor.
 The visitor fee (currently £5) will be refunded if you join.

 - Browse this website to see the kind of things we get up to, including meetings, workshops, photowalks and special Interest groups.

 - Check out the Membership FAQ which may help answer some questions you hadn’t thought of asking.

 To help new members feel at home and involved, we have several special initiatives:

-Newcomers’ Welcome Point at Tuesday meetings: We have a dedicated newcomers’ area during the refreshments break, to the right of the exit doors.
+Newcomers’ Welcome Point at Tuesday meetings: We have a welcome desk just inside the entrance to the Arc, open before the meeting and during the refreshments break.
 Here you will be greeted by friendly faces, have a chance to get to know other new members as well as established ones, and ask any questions you may have about the Society.
-The Welcome Point is normally active for the first four weeks of the season, after which any committee member is available to help and support.

 Mentoring Programme: You can choose to have an experienced member as your mentor, to help you understand the choice of activities and to help with any photographic queries or issues.
 Ask one of the Member Reps.